Taphu-github/Gemma-2b-finetunning/README.md

 This is code for fine tuning Gemma-2b model.
 Gemma-2b model is developed using the same technology as Gemini by the google.
+I have finetuned using the PEFT and LORA technology to reduce load on the GPU system.
+I have used RTX1000 GPU which has 48GB.
+The dataset was provided by the govtech.
+This was done to compare the performance of the model with mistral 7b.